 (e) Subcontracts.
-The Contractor shall include the substance of this clause, including this paragraph

-(e), in subcontracts, including subcontracts for commercial items that are for electronic parts or assemblies containing electronic parts, unless the subcontractor is the original manufacturer.
+The Contractor shall include the substance of this clause, including this paragraph (e), in subcontracts, including subcontracts for commercial parts or commercial services that are for electronic parts or assemblies containing electronic parts, unless the subcontractor is the original manufacturer.